 But remember: information lives on computers.
 If you just registered a domain without buying any hosting service, you didn’t actually buy any computer space for your website to live on.
 You didn’t buy the house… you just reserved the mailbox.

 So there you have it!
-You know the basics for how a website works.
+You know the basics of how a website works.

 How can I make a website for my business?